What is Perimenopause? Symptoms and What to Expect

-Article written by Dr Mari Walling, British Menopause Society Registered Specialist, GP, Co-founder of Lemala Health, November 2025
+Article written by Dr Emma Ginns, British Menopause Society Registered Specialist, GP, Co-founder of Lemala Health, November 2025

 This information is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider for personal guidance.

-Perimenopause is the natural transition leading up to menopause, and it may begin earlier than you expect - in your late 30s or early 40s.
+Perimenopause is the stage leading up to menopause, when hormone levels begin to fluctuate and symptoms may start to appear.
+It can begin earlier than many women expect, often in the late 30s or early 40s.

 Understanding what is happening and knowing which symptoms are related to perimenopause can make this stage far easier to navigate.